Sign up to our Newsletter

 The MCAT

 If you have multiple MCAT scores, Drexel will pay particular attention to your most recent.
-The committee does not look at your best score but reviews all of them, with extra emphasis on whichever exam you wrote last.
+While the committee does not look at your best score but reviews all of them, they place extra emphasis on whichever exam you wrote last.
+That being said, Drexel only accepts scores that are up to three years old.

 To ensure your final MCAT score is the best, you should create a comprehensive study schedule that involves understanding theory and applying it!